Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Study Design

 \subsection{Study Procedure}

-Each study session lasted approximately 70 minutes and was conducted remotely via Zoom with a researcher present to observe interactions and provide technical support when necessary.
-All participants experienced both systems, MultiColleagues and ChatGPT (GPT-4o), in counterbalanced order to control for potential order effects \cite{pollatsek1995use}.
-The detailed procedure comprised the following phases (see Figure \ref{fig:procedure} for visualized study workflow):
+Each study session lasted approximately 70 minutes and was conducted remotely via Zoom with a researcher present to observe interactions and provide technical support when needed.
+We used a within-subjects design to reduce individual variability in ideation skill and cognitive style, allowing direct comparison of collaboration patterns across conditions.
+All participants interacted with both \textbf{MultiColleagues} and \textbf{ChatGPT}, which shared the same underlying model \textbf{GPT-4o}, in counterbalanced order to mitigate order effects \cite{pollatsek1995use}.
+ChatGPT was selected as the baseline as it represents the dominant single agent, chat based workflow for everyday ideation \cite{supermind2024, shen2025ideationweb, wang2025aideation}.
+This choice increases ecological validity by grounding the comparison in the AI as tool paradigm that users already rely on \cite{sinlapanuntakul2025impacts}.
+While an ablated multi agent baseline could isolate specific mechanisms, our goal was not to test individual features in isolation but to examine whether a socially orchestrated AI as colleague system shifts how people brainstorm relative to this prevailing tool based model.
+The study procedure comprised the following phases (see Figure~\ref{fig:procedure} for a visual overview):

 \textbf{Introduction and informed consent} (5 minutes): Participants were briefed on study objectives, procedures, and data handling protocols before providing written informed consent.